Measuring the dark matter environments of black hole binaries with gravitational waves: Discussion and Conclusions

 We have focused on the final 5 years of the inspiral, having in mind a 5-year LISA mission.
 Of course, there is no guarantee that the merger event described here will occur during the LISA observation period.
 If the system were to be observed at a much earlier stage, the signal-to-noise ratio and the amount of dephasing could differ significantly.

 In addition to improving models of dark dress evolution, translating our detectability results into predictions for the event rate at LISA requires further astrophysical modeling.
 Key inputs are the number of intermediate-mass black holes expected to be enclosed in dark matter halos, the fraction of these systems that survive to low redshifts and how often they form binaries with lower-mass companions.
 Applying dark dress modeling to data will further require new analysis techniques for LISA data.
-Interpreting future results will also depend on understanding how the dephasing induced by dark dresses differs from the dephasing of other systems, such as inspirals with accretion disks.
+Interpreting future results will also depend on the relative importance of other environmental effects.
+For instance, understanding how the dephasing induced by dark dresses differs from the dephasing of other systems, such as inspirals with accretion disks~\cite{Toubiana:2020drf}.
+The effect of mass accretion onto the smaller orbiting object should also be assessed carefully.
+Previous studies based on the assumption of a static DM spike \cite{Macedo:2013qea,Yue:2017iwc,Cardoso:2019rou} agreed that this process is inconspicuous compared to friction.
+A more accurate study of this effect in presence of halo feedback is worth considering in the future.

 We have argued that PN effects and more accurate modeling of the DM halo should not substantially affect the detectability of dark dress systems.
 However, these effects will be essential to include in the waveform modeling for the final LISA analysis.
 This is because LISA may be able to discover the presence of a dark dress with only a few cycles of dephasing (as illustrated in the upper-left panel of \cref{fig:discoverability}).
 Given that the $\SI{5}{\year}$ inspiral typically consists of millions of GW cycles, accurate characterization of these systems may require modeling with precision at the level of 1 part in $10^6$.
 Future work will therefore require PN effects to be incorporated, as well as generalizing the analysis to include eccentric orbits and the evolution of angular momentum in the DM halo.
 Similarly, the approximate dephasing formalism which we developed in \cref{sec:ana_model} will not be accurate enough for real data analysis.
 However, with this formalism we have been able to demonstrate that dark dress systems should be discoverable and measurable, motivating further work in this direction.